mauricionarcizo/PokeAlarm/docs/configuration/events/gym-events.rst

 This pages assumes the following:

-1. You understand what :doc:`index` are.
+1. You have a working scanner.
-2. You understand how :ref:`events_dts` function.
+2. You read and understood the :ref:`events_dts` page.
 3. You are using the latest version of PokeAlarm.